rekitrelt/R64-scripts/README.md

-# This is just where I upload my Robot 64 Scripts
+### This is just where I upload my Robot 64 Scripts

 Game: https://www.roblox.com/games/1111083356/Robot-64

-My github is back! :D
+# My github is back! :D
-anyways I added infinite yield modded to have a plugin auto-load for Robot 64 with many commands for scripts if you have any suggestions feel free to @ me on discord or make an issue on this repo
+I added infinite yield modded to have a plugin auto-load for Robot 64 with many commands for scripts if you have any suggestions feel free to @ me on discord or make an issue on this repo

-# heres most the commands it adds:
+### heres most the commands it adds:

 	remember you can bind any of the following to keys: